socloseeee/FastAPI-course/README.md

 ![image](https://user-images.githubusercontent.com/65871712/235636652-1a53b1a7-9eeb-4675-86c6-c46b13ed8fe8.png)

-To resolve this problem we should use Pydantic library:
+To resolve problem with wrong data and add good documentation we should use Pydantic library:
 ```python
 from pydantic.main import BaseModel